 Always download from the official source to get the latest models and security patches.

-Run the installer.
-Once installed, Ollama is available as the ollama command in your terminal.
-The service starts automatically on most platforms; if not, launch it manually:
+Now, we run the installer.
+Once installed, Ollama is available as the ollama command in our terminal.
+The service starts automatically on most platforms.
+If it does not, we launch it manually:

 ollama serve

-Every action you perform with Ollama goes through ollama [command].
-Below is the complete reference.
+Every action we perform with Ollama goes through ollama [command].
+Let's go through the complete reference, and for each command, we will also see why we need it.

 Managing the Service

-serve — Start the Ollama background service.
-Run this first if Ollama is not already running.
+serve starts the Ollama background service.
+We run this first if Ollama is not already running, because every other command needs the service to be up.

 ollama serve